-"Culture" refers to a set of distinctive spiritual, material, religious, intellectual, creative, and emotional attributes of a society or social group and encompasses, in addition to art and literature, lifestyles, ways of living together, values, traditions, and beliefs.
+"Culture" means a set of distinctive spiritual, material, religious, intellectual, creative, and emotional attributes of a society or social group, and encompasses, in addition to art and literature, lifestyles, ways of living together, values, traditions, and beliefs.
+Commented [SB4]: The term is not in the rules.
+However, the content of the definition is now included in 2120.5.

-"Discrimination" refers to any exclusion, restriction, or preference based on any protected class as identified in state or federal law.
-Discrimination may be practiced by individuals and groups, and may also be expressed systemically through the structures, laws, practices, and policies of public and private institutions, employers, and organizations.
+"Discrimination" means any exclusion, or preference based on any protected class consistent with state and federal law that has the purpose or effect of denying or impairing the recognition, enjoyment or exercise of an individual's fundamental rights.
+Discrimination is practiced by individuals and groups, and it is expressed systemically through the structures, laws, practices, and policies of public and private institutions, employers, and organizations.

-"Educator" Mentoring" is the pairing of a mentor with an educator who is either new to the profession or new to the school to provide training, orientation, assistance, and support.
+"Educator Mentoring" means the pairing of a mentor with an educator who is either new to the profession or new to the school to provide training, orientation, assistance, and support.
 Further, for the purposes of this rule, a "mentor" is an educator who has demonstrated high-quality instructional practice and who has been provided training in mentoring.

-"Equity" or "Equitable," as referenced in these rules in relation to schools or educational programs, results in each student receiving the resources and educational opportunities to learn and thrive in all aspects of learning, school life, career technical education, and community-school interactions, and to discover and cultivate their talents and interests.
+"Equity" or "equitable," as referenced in these rules in relation to schools or educational programs, results in each student receiving the resources and educational opportunities to learn and thrive in all aspects of learning, school life, career technical education, and community-school interactions, and to discover and cultivate their talents and interests.
 To be achieved, equity requires an inclusive school environment and may necessitate an unequal distribution of resources and services based on the needs of each student.

-"Ethnicity" embodies a wide range of criteria used to identify ethnic groups, such as a common history, ancestry or culture, national, social or geographic origin, skin color, language, religion, tribe or indigenous people

-(including the Indigenous Peoples of Vermont), or various combinations of these characteristics, and may reflect a legally protected class of people in some contexts.
+"Ethnicity" embodies a wide range of criteria used to identify ethnic groups, such as a common history, ancestry or culture, national, social or geographic origin, skin color, languages, religions, tribe or indigenous people (including the Indigenous Peoples of Vermont), or various combinations of these characteristics, and may reflect a legally protected class of people in some contexts.